FacuMastri/sdn-intro-distribuidos/README.md

     sudo apt update
     sudo apt install mininet

+### Pox

+[Pox](https://github.com/noxrepo/pox) is already imported in this repository.
+We are actually using the _gar-experimental_ release which is the latest stable version supporting Python 3.
+If you encounter any issues, you can try using the _fangtooth_ release which supports Python 2.

+### Iperf

+[Iperf](https://iperf.fr/) comes pre-installed on Ubuntu or any Debian-based distribution.

 ### Testing installation

 Once you have all the dependencies and the Mininet package installed you can test your installation by running the following command: